Sovereign Harbour Residents Association banner

 2001 Deed..
 Schedules 1-2...
 Schedules 3-9...
 Schedules 10-12...

-Sadly, neither was willing to pay towards resolving this fiasco, which after all was of their own making, so they needed a source of funds to pay for rock revetments, shingle replacement and ongoing maintenance of the sea defences.
+Sadly, neither was willing to pay towards resolving this fiasco, which was of their own making, so they needed a source of funds to pay for rock revetments, shingle replacement and ongoing maintenance of the sea defences.
 As a result, the idea of a trust was once again introduced.

 Sovereign Harbour Trust (SHT)